UoE-SSP/uoe_core/README.md

 ### uoe.require( mixed `resources`, func `callback` )
 Loads the resources as `uoe.load` does, but executes the function `callback` when they have all been successfully loaded.

+If you provide an empty string as the first argument, it will treated as "null script" and the callback function will immediately be run.
+This can be helpful when doing conditional loading.

 ### uoe.register( str `code`, obj `resource` )
 Allows you to add a resource to the Resource Matrix, but at runtime.
 The format of `resource` and its available properties is as specified above.